VarshniR/FIFA_WorldCup/README.md

 ⚽️ What's the average number of goals scored per World Cup?

-⚽️ A comparison between the total number of countries that qualified for the World Cup in 1930, compared to 2014.
+⚽️ How many countries qualified for the World Cup in 1930 compared to 2014?

 ⚽️ Does history show more home-team wins or away-team wins?